der-Chris/frontend/docs/API.md

 ### Get
-`GET /api/v1/question/:_id/:visibilityToken?`
+`GET /api/v1/question/:id/:visibilityToken?`

-If the question with the given _id has visibility set to 'private', the provided visibilityToken is checked.
+If the question with the given id has visibility set to 'private', the provided visibilityToken is checked.
 If none was given or it does not match, status code 401 is returned.

 **Success**